dominicprice/Graphy/readme.md

 # Graphy
 This readme is a work in progress.
 Some simple change.
+Another simple change.